FlipperPA/django-ssh-deployer/README.md

 * Migrations are only run on the first node, run before the symlinks are changed, again minimize the time code and database are out of sync.
 * Ensure the base directories for `code_path` and `virtualenvpath` exist or can be created by the `deploy_user`.

+#### 0.2.1

+* Fix a bug where a redundant symlink was being overwritten, creating unnecessary time where the database might be out of sync with code on nodes.
+* Update long description with Markdown for the awesome new PyPI interface.

 ### 0.1.0